What is RCS messaging, and how can it improve the customer experience?

 Which one would be more likely to grab your attention?
 If you picked the second option, you’re not alone.

 There’s a palpable difference between SMS (short message service) texting and RCS (rich communication service) messaging.
-As the name implies, RCS messaging includes updated features that businesses can use to provide a richer experience for customers.
+As the name implies, RCS messaging includes updated features that businesses can use to provide a more enjoyable messaging platform for customers.

 Read on to learn more about the advanced capabilities of RCS messaging and how they can boost sales and improve customer support.

 What is RCS messaging?

 RCS messaging is a modern texting experience with features like high-quality images, read receipts, suggested replies, group chats, and commerce workflows.